aigamedev/scikit-neuralnetwork/README.rst

 Features
 --------

-Thanks to the underlying ``pylearn2`` implementation, this library supports the following neural network features, which are exposed in an intuitive and `well documented <http://scikit-neuralnetwork.readthedocs.org/>`_ API:
+Thanks to the underlying ``Lasagne`` implementation, this library supports the following neural network features, which are exposed in an intuitive and `well documented <http://scikit-neuralnetwork.readthedocs.org/>`_ API:

 * **Activation Functions —**
     * Nonlinear: ``Sigmoid``, ``Tanh``, ``Rectifier``, ``Maxout``.